pikapods/docs.pikapods.com/tutorials/monitoring/changedetection-1-basics/index.md

 ---
 title: Changedetection Basics
-description: Learn the basic features of Changedetection, including monitoring websites and receiving notifications.
+description: Learn the basic features of Changedetection.
+An app that lets you monitor any website for changes and get notified of e.g. updates or price changes.
 layout: page
 parent: Monitoring
 grand_parent: Tutorials
 ---

-# Getting Started
+# The Basics of Changedetection.io for Monitoring Websites

 Changedetection is an open-source app that lets you monitor website changes.
 You can automate the entire process.
 From simply monitoring website pages that have a change (such as watching prices, restock notification), to deep inspection such as PDF text support, JSON and XML monitoring and extensive text triggers.
 Here is our step-by-step guide on how you can set up website monitoring.